 Please send me an email at: firstname.lastname@example.org.

-Please take a look below if you’re looking to get your book reviewed.
 There are a lot of wonderful children’s book reviewers and bloggers out there!

 http://kidlitosphere.org/bloggers/ also has a great list of reviewers.
 If you have a wordpress account, go into the wordpress reader and use tags like Picture Book or Picture Books to discover more.

 Kirkus Reviews, for a fee, does accept self-published books for review under their Indie label.
 My understanding is that they will review your book — positive or negative.
 You will get a professional review.

 Booklist Online also accepts self-published books.
 I’m not sure if they charge and there is no guarantee they will review your book.
 Click the link to learn more about them.
 Librarians read Booklist and often times use the reviews from them to decide whether or not to purchase books for their library.

 School Library Journal also accepts books for review.
 I’m not sure if they charge and there is no guarantee they will review your book.
 School librarians read school library journal (and Kirkus and Horn Book and Booklist) to decide what books to buy for their libraries.

 The Horn Book also accepts books for review and a lot of different people read The Horn Book.
 I’m not sure if they charge and there is no guarantee they will review your book.
 They are very, very, very selective.

 Publishers Weekly has their guidelines here for submitting a book for review.
 They do accept self-published books for review and it does not appear that they charge.
 They do not guarantee that your book will be reviewed, but I do know of self-published books that have been successfully submitted and reviewed.